Posted on behalf of Anderson Cummings on Jul 31, 2020 in Auto Accidents

 Sometimes multiple parties can be liable for causing a car crash, which means you may be able to recover compensation from multiple sources if you were injured in such an accident.

-The Fort Worth car accident lawyers at Anderson & Cummings are well-versed in the issues involved with complex car accident cases involving multiple liable parties.
+At Anderson & Cummings, our lawyers are well-versed in the issues involved with complex car accident cases involving multiple liable parties.
 Our dedicated team of legal professionals has over 50-plus years of legal experience and we have obtained millions in compensation on behalf of Texas injury victims.
 Your initial consultation is 100 percent free and we do not charge you any lawyer fees unless we recover funds for your claim.

 What Causes Multi-Vehicle Car Crashes?